 Before beginning to build, always check in on my site to make sure you have the most up to date set of plans, I occasionally update and change the plans to make the building process easier or to allow for less expensive purchasing of materials!
 Read through the entire set of instructions and all comments before beginning this project.
 If you print out or save plans, be sure to check in on my site to be sure you have the most up to date set of plans, as I occasionally update things for ease of building or buying.
 If you are new to building, read through the GETTING STARTED section and other articles found under the BUILD tab in the menu on my site, it has valuable information about how to get started, tools and techniques.
 If you are unfamiliar with the finishing process, visit my Finishing school for some tips and tricks for painting like a pro and for special finishing practices.
 Use glue to secure your joints and Consider Painting or Staining individual sections prior to assembling.
 This makes the paint application virtually flawless.
 Coat with a spray on Poly or Wipe on Poly to protect your finish and your piece and it will last for ages.
 Adhere to all safety standards and guidelines, and be sure you follow safety protocol throughout your build.
 If you are unsure about whether you are building safely, run a quick online search for the tool or technique you are using, or contact me via email or post to the forum before you move ahead.
 My contact info can be found in the menu of my site.

-Construct the Back Rest: Use your Kreg Jigs®set for 3/4” stock and your 1 1/4” pocket hole screws and glue to construct the back rest portion of the seat, then attach to the Lower Seat using standard butt hinges.
+Construct the Back Rest: Use your Kreg Jig set for 3/4” stock and your 1 1/4” pocket hole screws and glue to construct the back rest portion of the seat, then attach to the Lower Seat using standard butt hinges.

-Add the Wheel Axle: This is really simple and you will quite simply use a drill bit to create a hole in the back lets at about 1 1/2” from the bottom of the leg and centered at the location.
-The hole needs to be just slightly bigger in diameter than the dowel you are using for your axel.
-So if you choose a 3/4” dowel rod, then a hole at 7/8” or so should be perfect.
-If you want to use a 3/4” hole saw or spade bit, and simply give it a wiggle while you drill to make that opening a tad larger, that will work also, though not as technical sounding, I realize! ha!
+Add the Axle: This is really simple and you will use a drill bit to create a hole in the back legs at the distance that equals the same distance as the bottom of your wheel to the axle hole (don’t forget the back wheels sit higher and don’t rest fully on the ground – factor this in!).
+The hole needs to be just slightly bigger in diameter than the axle you are using so a 3/4” bit should be perfect.
+You will need to cut your axle rod down to size.
 Do not glue the rod, simply insert and move the the next step.